 Another way people are combining online and offline marketing using hashtags is at events.
-When people attend events, you can ask them to hashtag any pictures they upload with something relevant to the what the event is celebrating/promoting or having a nice photo opportunity at the event where people can physically see the hashtag (as a wall adhesive, for example) will encourage people to take a snap and post about the event resulting in free advertising for the event, free advertising for your brand and increased use of the hashtag.
+When people attend events, you can ask them to hashtag any pictures they upload with something relevant to what the event is celebrating/promoting or having a nice photo opportunity at the event where people can physically see the hashtag (as a wall adhesive, for example) will encourage people to take a snap and post about the event.
+This results in free advertising for the event, free advertising for your brand and increased use of the hashtag.

 Hashtags are not going anywhere any time soon.
 Now is the time to be making the most of them in your social media marketing.

 Want to speak to our in-house Social Media Manager today?
 Get in touch and see how we can help you!

 Arrange a free, no-obligation, marketing review and see how we can help you with new and innovative marketing materials.
 Contact us today!